 How Does It Work?

 BOTOX® is injected around pain fibers that are involved in headaches.
 It enters the nerve endings around where it is injected and blocks the release of chemicals involved in pain transmission.
-This prevents activation of pain networks in the brain.
+This prevents the activation of pain networks in the brain.